-Projects will be provided a maximum of $10,000, with a project lifecycle of up to 2 years (24 months).
+Projects will be provided to a maximum of $5,000, with a project lifecycle of up to 2 years (24 months).
 Projects targeting the strategic directions above, multiple stakeholders across departments and/or sites, and those with broad applicability will be preferred.
 Please note the administrative management of funding will be the responsibility of the grant recipient.

 Applicants must hold a current faculty (academic or clinical) appointment in the Faculty of Medicine, UBC or one of its collaborating partners.
-Clinical Educator Fellows in the Centre for Health Education Scholarship (CHES) who hold a current UBC Faculty of Medicine appointment (academic or clinical) are also eligible.
+Clinical Educator Fellows in the Centre for Health Education Scholarship (CHES) who hold a current UBC Faculty of Medicine appointment (academic or clinical), Postgraduate Residents or Fellows are also eligible.